By Dushyant Shekhawat Jan. 30, 2019

 Perhaps this was bound to happen.
 No figure from history, no matter how drastic their actions, is immune to revision.
 There are those who deny the existence of the Holocaust, and even more shockingly, those who believe it did happen, and that Hitler was justified in his genocidal actions.
 Globally, the resurgence of far-right politics has seen views once considered extreme creep back into the mainstream.
 Take for example Brazil’s newly elected president Jair Bolsonaro, who coasted to office despite publicly stating regressive stances on equal rights for LGBTQ communities, or the Russian state’s cruel oppression of the same people, or the entire sentiment that led to Brexit.
 Viewed in this context, the recent re-evaluation of Nathuram Godse as a nationalist hero isn’t too surprising.

-It’s water under the bridge now, and we have to accept that we now live in an India where Martyrs Day is marked not by sober remembrance of the sacrifices of our freedom fighters, but by debate over the legacy of Nathuram Godse.
+It’s water under the bridge now, and we have to accept that we now live in an India where patriotism is celebrated not by sober remembrance of the sacrifices of our freedom fighters, but by debate over the legacy of Nathuram Godse.
 Interesting times indeed.